MARINER CONSULTING SERVICES LLC

 Dear [Senator/Representative Name],

-I am writing as a member of the U.S. maritime workforce to respectfully ask for action toward reopening the federal government.
+I am writing as a member of the U.S. maritime workforce to respectfully urge continued action toward resolving the ongoing government funding situation and its impact on maritime credentialing.

-The maritime industry is a foundational part of the U.S. economy and supply chain.
-Ensuring that mariners can obtain and maintain their credentials is critical to keeping vessels operating and goods moving efficiently.
+The maritime industry is a foundational part of the U.S. economy and supply chain, supporting the movement of fuel, essential goods, and commercial freight across the nation.
+Ensuring stable, fully funded maritime credentialing services is critical to keeping vessels operating and the supply chain moving.

 Thank you for your time and consideration.